 Inviso-Mutants

 Your first visit to level 3 is probably one of the toughest sections of the entire game, thanks to these manta-ray things.
 They have a powerful projectile attack that will kill you in just a few hits.
 They’re also highly durable, while most of the guns you’re carrying at this point are fairly weedy and can only slowly whittle the creatures down.
-On top of that they are, while not truly invisible, translucent and so can be hard to spot until close.
+On top of that they are, while not truly invisible, translucent and so can be hard to spot until you get close.

 So you find yourself carefully peering around corridors, looking for that blurry shape flopping around near the floor.
 Then, when the coast is clear, you sprint like hell for the next doorway.
-When fighting one you can consider using up scarce ammo for the more powerful magnum pistol, or maybe trying a grenade.
+When fighting one you should consider using up scarce ammo for the more powerful magnum pistol, or maybe lobbing a grenade.
 Although that may result in somehow throwing a grenade into your own face, due to Shock’s iffy collision detection.

 shock_plant